 Take Time to Relax and Enjoy Your Gardens

-Last week we talked about Planting a Good Foundation Garden which was the perfect pathway (pun intended) to talk about the true function of our wrap around porch.
-Relaxing!
 Personally, I think porches are underrated these days.
 So many new houses put all the focus on the back deck.
 In our neighborhood, we are the only house to have a wrap around porch.
 We’ve received so many nice compliments on it too.
-Over the years, we’ve seen three houses (that we know of) actually add on a small porch or patio to the front of their house.
+Over the years, we’ve seen three houses that have added on a small porch to the front of their house.
 Did we inspire them?
 Maybe.
 I hope so.

-The least developed garden around our house is along the side porch and around the gazebo.
-Even though that is the case, it doesn’t change the fact that it is such a perfect spot to take a quick nap on a hot summer day while the crickets chirp.
-It is also the spot that gets the hot afternoon sun (so it can get really, really hot at times); yet on a cloudy, slightly windy day it could also deliver quite the shiver when that soft breeze blows through the porch.
+This spot also gets the hot afternoon sun, so it can get really hot at times.
+Yet on a cloudy, slightly windy day it could also deliver quite the shiver when that soft breeze blows through the shaded porch.

-When I look out into the back yard, I get a view of the conical evergreen we transplanted from our butterfly garden, as well as another butterfly bush.
 This garden is host to one of the (now) four butterfly bushes we have around our house gardens.
 I will always see the monarch butterfly float from bush to bush replenishing its’ hunger.
 It truly is a beautiful sight indeed.

 That is one major benefit to having gardens around your house.
 They bring so many visitors and while they enjoy your gardens -you get to enjoy them too!

 As I sit and look out towards the road, I get a view of this beautiful Rose of Sharon flowering shrub.
-We’ve actually moved this beast at least four to five times already and as I admired it this summer I’ve come to realize we will need to move it yet again.
+We’ve actually moved this beast at least four to five times already.
+But as I admired it this summer I’ve come to realize we will need to move it yet again.
 This shrub attracts a number of bees and that made it difficult to actually sit on the porch this summer.
 With a yellow house, I’m sure the bees already think it’s a gigantic flower and we do have a bee problem.

 Of all my hosta plants, this was the first time I ever caught one so perfectly symmetrical and without burned leaves.
 Naturally I had to grab a photo of it.
 But, by far though the next hosta plant photo is my favorite!